appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-snowflake-db.md

 ## Connect Snowflake

 :::caution important
-To connect to Snowflake, you must whitelist the IP addresses 18.223.74.85 and 3.131.104.27 of the Appsmith deployment, as well as your own machine's IP address.
+If you are a cloud user, you must whitelist the IP addresses 18.223.74.85 and 3.131.104.27 of the Appsmith deployment, as well as your own machine's IP address.
 See Snowflake's [Network Policies](https://docs.snowflake.com/en/user-guide/network-policies#creating-network-policies) docs for more details.
 :::

 ### Connection parameters